 NOTE: Working from home does not qualify for Schedule W exclusion.
 See the Schedule W instructions for further detail.
-Severance Pay Note: Non-residents receiving severance pay should see Schedule W-Apportionment worksheet for instructions.

-2 - 3 Interest and Dividend Income
+Interest and Dividend Income

 Generally, interest, dividend income and interest from other States' obligations are taxable by Delaware only for that period in which you were a resident of Delaware.
-Interest connected with a trade or business located in Delaware should be included in Column 2 regardless of state of residency.
+Interest connected with a trade or business located in Delaware should be included in Column 2 regardless of State of residency.